 On this page:

-Some children may have worries or questions about COVID-19.
-Here you will find some tips on how to help your child cope with disruptions to routine, and for talking with children about their questions or worries on COVID-19.
+Some children may have worries or questions about COVID-19, including worrying that they may have the virus if they are feeling unwell.
+Some children may also feel unsettled by changes in their environment, such as educators/teachers wearing masks, or the impact of social distancing.
+Here you will find some tips for talking with children about their questions or worries on COVID-19.